Ryouh/Feats-Revisited/Feats.md

 * You learn the misty step spell and one 1st-level spell of your choice.
 The 1st-level spell must be from the divination or enchantment school of magic.
 You can cast each of these spells without expending a spell slot.
 Once you cast either of these spells in this way, you can’t cast that spell in this way again until you finish a long rest.
 You can also cast these spells using spell slots you have of the appropriate level.
 The spells’ spellcasting ability is the ability increased by this feat.

+### Gift of the Chromatic Dragon
+___
+**Prerequisite:** Level 3
+* Chromatic Infusion.
+As a bonus action, you can touch a simple or martial weapon and infuse it with one of the following damage types: acid, cold, fire, lightning, or poison.
+For the next minute, the weapon deals an extra 1d4 damage of the chosen type when it hits.
+After you use this bonus action, you can’t do so again until you finish a long rest.
+* Reactive Resistance.
+When you take acid, cold, fire, lightning, or poison damage, you can use your reaction to give yourself resistance to that instance of damage.
+You can use this reaction a number of times equal to your proficiency bonus, and you regain all expended uses when you finish a long rest.

+\page <div class='pageNumber auto'></div>

+### Gift of the Gem Dragon
+___
+**Prerequisite:** Level 3
+* Disorienting Scream.
+You learn the Mage Hand and Mending Cantrip.
+* Telekinetic Reprisal.
+When you or another creature you can see within 15 feet of you is hit by an attack roll, you can use your reaction to summon invisble arms from the attacked creature and target up to a number of creatures and objects equal to your proficiency bonus you can see within 15 feet of the attacked creature.
+No target can weigh more than 200 pounds, and objects can't be targeted if they'are being worn or carried.
+Each target creature must succeed on a Strenght saving throw or be pushed back 5 feet and be restrained in a telekinetic grip as long as you concentrate on it.
+At the end of a creature's turn, it can repeat the saving throw, ending the effect on itself on a success.
+You can use this reaction a number of times equal to your proficiency bonus, and you regain all expended uses when you finish a long rest.

+### Gift of the Metallic Dragon
+___
+**Prerequisite:** Level 3
+* Draconic Healing.
+You learn the cure wounds spell.
+You can cast this spell at a level equal to half of your proficiency bonus rounded down without expending a spell slot.
+Once you cast this spell in this way, you can’t do so again until you finish a long rest.
+You can also cast this spell using spell slots you have.
+The spell’s spellcasting ability is Intelligence, Wisdom, or Charisma when you cast it with this feat (choose when you gain the feat).
+* Protective Wings.
+You can manifest protective wings that can shield you or others.
+When you or another creature you can see within 5 feet of you is hit by an attack roll, you can use your reaction to manifest spectral wings from your back for a moment.
+You grant a bonus to the target’s AC equal to your proficiency bonus against that attack roll, potentially causing it to miss.
+You can use this reaction a number of times equal to your proficiency bonus, and you regain all expended uses when you finish a long rest.

 ### Grappler

 **Prerequisite:** Strength 13 or higher